HackYourFuture/databases/Week1/LESSONPLAN.md

 ### Exercise
 _Guess the difference between ALTER And UPDATE commands_
 ### Essence
-SQL supporst variety of command to interact with the database.
+SQL supports variety of command to interact with the database.

 ## 6. What are data types (in the context of  databases)?
 ### Explanation